Think positive about 'negative' brand names

 ...this list could go on and on.
 But we don't think about, or sometimes even notice, potentially negative meanings because we attach other thoughts, opinions and feelings to these brands.
 We think about things like products, stores, websites, price, ad campaigns, values, experience, behaviour, staff and attitude long before we think about what their name means, or could mean.

 And sometimes a hint of negativity can give a brand a bit of attitude and edginess: effectively turning a potential negative into a positive.
 Take Sweaty Betty, for example; a name that might sound a bit grim when you think about it is actually all about confidence, attitude, and a focus on fitness.
+It's this high-energy branding that is so effective in many sports & fitness business names

 Of course there are company naming territories that are best avoided (e.g. the names of terror groups, hideous diseases ...that sort of thing).
 And deliberately crazy/zany and 'Hey, like, we're a bit weird' names are gonna be a bad decision for someone looking to build a credible business.